While it may sound like a silly topic, energy vampires and phantom loads are a very serious subject!

 How many times have you left a video game or a DVD on pause, forgotten about it, and then left it on that pause screen for a prolonged period of time?
 This is a surefire way to use unnecessary energy.
 Instead of leaving your DVD or video game on a menu screen for hours and hours, power down and turn off your player completely.

 This also applies to your office computer: before heading into that hour-long meeting, set your computer to sleep mode or simply turn it off to reduce the idle time.

 A simple way to eliminate unnecessary energy vampires is to simply reduce your demand for electrical devices and appliances.

 Do you really need two TVs in one room?
 Do you really use both computer monitors at your desk?
 Could you get by with one less lamp or fan in the room?
 Take a look at the way you use appliances and other devices and make some lifestyle decisions that can improve your savings and energy use.

 Image Source: Energy.gov

 If you are curious about how much an appliance you use on a daily basis costs in terms of dollars and energy, you can head to the Energy Department’s website and access this handy calculator.
 And while the totals may not seem that high at first glance, consider factoring in all the people in the United States who use these appliances and devices on a daily basis.
 That is a lot of energy vampires using unnecessary power!

 Every small change can lead to an even bigger change in the future.
-Get started by reducing the amount of energy vampires lurking in your home and office, just in time for Friday the 13th and Halloween!
+Get started by reducing the number of energy vampires lurking in your home and office, just in time for Friday the 13th and Halloween!